abomaher/abomaher/README.md

 I don't like management directly.
 I like the team's fun, collaborative spirit that deals with pressure professionally.

+#### ⚡ This is some of my Technical Skills:
+* Asp.net MVC and Asp.net Core in C# with SQL server and MongoDB.
+* Laravel in PHP with MySql and MongoDB.
+* HTML, CSS, bootstrap and Tailwind CSS.
+* Express.js, React.js, Next.js and React Native in Node.js runtime with JavaScript and TypeScript.
+* REST Api.

 ### 😄 You can see a sample of the programming codes of the programming languages ​​he masters below...